BulloRosso/AngularMaterialWebshop/README.md

-# AngularMaterialEventApp
+# AngularMaterialWebshop
 A demo single page application using angular 1.4 and material design for angular 0.10 hosted in an ASP.NET MVC 4/WebAPI project.

 <h2>What is this all about?</h2>

-<p>This tech demo shows how to build a real world SPA using <strong>Google's Material Design</strong> instead of the predominant Bootstrap 3 framework.</p>
+<p>This is a proof of concept for an application using <strong>Google's Material Design</strong> instead of the predominant Bootstrap 3 framework.</p>

+<p>Attention: This is not a ready-to-go template or starter-kit!</p>

 <p>
 If you know how to use Bootstrap there are few questions you might face relatively early: